About me

 Additional information

-My fees for therapy start from £70 and vary depending on the location, individuals or couples.
+My fees for therapy start from £70 and vary depending on the location, or if the session is for individuals or couples.

 Further information